Vulcain Cricket X-Treme Automatic alarm diving watch

-The watch is going to be available in two versions: black-and-white (Ref : 211931.201RF) and more appealing to me black-and-blue (Ref : 211931.202BRF) model.
+The collection is going to be available in two versions: black-and-white (Ref.
+211931.201RF) and an even more appealing to me black-and-blue (Ref.
+211931.202BRF) model.

 According to the brand, each version will be limited to only 300 pieces.

-The watches are made of titanium and stainless steel and are even equipped with HEV (helium escape valve) that prevents the expensive sapphire crystal from popping out during decompression, with their water resistance rating of 300 meters, are suitable for casual scuba diving (only when accompanied by an electronic diving computer, of course.)
+Both varieties are made of titanium and stainless steel and are even equipped with HEV (helium escape valve) that prevents the expensive sapphire crystal from popping out during decompression, with their water resistance rating of 300 meters, are suitable for casual scuba diving (only when accompanied by an electronic diving computer, of course.)

-Made of 257 parts, the double-barrel movement features a not so common 20-seconds alarm function and date display.
+Made of 257 parts, the double-barrel movement features a not-so-common 20-seconds alarm function and date display.

-Also, as Vulcain put it in its press release, its proprietary Exactomatic system that was patented in 1946 ensures that the friction on the balance wheel is equal in all position and thus allows for generating more regular amplitude of the wheel.
+Also, as Vulcain put it in its press release, its proprietary Exactomatic system that was patented in 1946 ensures that the friction on the balance wheel is equal in all positions and thus allows for generating more regular amplitude of the wheel.

 Of course, the engine still needs to pass the test of time to prove its accuracy and reliability.

-Although featuring a double-barrel design, the watch has a guaranteed power reserve of only 42 hours.
+Although featuring a double-barrel design, the mechanism has a guaranteed power reserve of only 42 hours.
 That is because only one barrel supplies power for the main mechanism, while the other is reserved solely for the alarm sub-system.

 Photos: Vulcain

-Vulcain Cricket X-Treme Automatic alarm diving watch specification
+Vulcain Cricket X-Treme Automatic Alarm specification

-Price range: N/A
+Price range: $11,150 (MSRP)

-Movement: Cricket V-21, automatic, 257 parts, 23 jewels, 18,000 vph, 28.0 mm in diameter, 8.3 mm thick
+Movement: Caliber Cricket V-21, 257 parts, 28.0 mm in diameter, 8.3 mm thick, Swiss Made

 Power reserve: 42 hours

-Case material: Stainless steel, titanium
+Case: Stainless steel, titanium

-Case size: 44 mm (54.0 mm with lugs)
+Size: 44.00 mm (54.00 mm with lugs)

-Case height: 17.9
+Case height: 17.90

 Dial: Black or white